 The Quick Guide to Creating a Unique Unity Ceremony

 If you’re working with me and pitch me a unity piece that really doesn’t fit with anything we’ve talked about, I’m going to tell you honestly.
 For example, if you don’t like going to the beach, why on earth would we add a sand pouring unity to your ceremony?
-You should also not include a unity element solely to kill time.
-There are plenty of ways to make your wedding ceremony unique to you without creating some cheesy metaphor for your love.
+You should not include any unity element solely to kill time.
+There are plenty of ways to make your wedding ceremony unique without creating some cheesy metaphor to signify your love.

-So how do you go about developing a unity ceremony that’s truly you?
+So, how do you go about developing a unity ceremony that truly belongs to you?